- Do I need to make an appointment?

 - How do your trips to the United States work?

-We make two trips a year to the United States, in the spring and in the autumn.
-In the spring we visit Boston, Washington and New York; during the autumn we visit Chicago, San Francisco and New York.
+We make four trips a year to the United States.
+In January we visit Los Angeles and Dallas; in April we visit Washington and New York; in June we return to Los Angeles and Dallas and in October we visit San Francisco, Chicago and New York.
 Appointments are scheduled at 30-minute intervals from 8.30 a.m. to 12.30 p.m. and from 2 p.m. to 5 p.m.

 - Do you travel anywhere else?

-We travel to Germany and Hong Kong twice a year.
+We travel to Geneva, Zurich and Hong Kong twice a year.

 - Whom should I contact with any further questions?